Naason Science

 At Naason Science, our Preclinical Research Models are vital for advancing MS research, offering insights into immune response mechanisms, myelin damage, and neuronal loss.
 Our models replicate core aspects of MS pathology, such as inflammation and demyelination, enabling the evaluation of new therapies aimed at slowing disease progression, reducing symptoms, and improving patient quality of life.
 These preclinical models provide a foundation for translating discoveries from the lab to clinical applications in MS treatment.

-EAE-MOG induced Multiple Sclerosis model
+EAE-MOG induced Multiple Sclerosis Model

 Experimental autoimmune encephalomyelitis (EAE) is the most commonly used experimental model for the human inflammatory demyelinating disease, multiple sclerosis (MS).
 EAE is a complex condition in which the interaction between a variety of immunopathological and neuropathological mechanisms leads to an approximation of the key pathological features of MS: inflammation, demyelination, axonal loss and gliosis.
 The counter-regulatory mechanisms of resolution of inflammation and remyelination also occur in EAE, which, therefore can also serve as a model for these processes.
 Moreover, EAE is often used as a model of cell-mediated organ-specific autoimmune conditions in general.
 EAE has a complex neuropharmacology, and many of the drugs that are in current or imminent use in MS have been developed, tested or validated on the basis of EAE studies.